Rice Purity Test

 What Is the Rice Purity Test?

-The Rice Purity Test is a self-assessment survey that measures your life experiences through 100 yes-or-no questions.
+This viral challenge is a self-assessment survey that measures your life experiences through 100 yes-or-no questions.
 It covers everything from romantic relationships and dating to substances, legal issues, and intimate experiences.

 You start with a perfect score of 100 points.
 Every time you answer “yes” to a question, your score drops by one point.
 So if you’ve done 30 things on the list, your final result is 70.